duncombe/glossary/definitions.md

 <DT><a name="S"></a><a href=#contents>S</a><DD>
   <DT> Sharing <DD> This concerns how project data and research results are disseminated to other researchers and the general public, and when data should not be shared.
 (Steneck, 2004)
   <DT> Storage <DD> This concerns the amount of data that should be stored -- enough so that project results can be reconstructed.(Steneck, 2004)
+  <DT>Submission Information Package (SIP)<DD> An Information Package that is delivered by the Producer  to  the  OAIS  for  use  in  the  construction  or  update  of  one  or  more  AIPs  and/or  the  associated Descriptive Information.
+(ISO-14721)

 <DT><a name="T"></a><a href=#contents>T</a><DD>